A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Preliminaries and background material

 \begin{exa} A semistable model of the $1$-tailed ribbon $C$ (Example \ref{exa:1-tailedribbon}) can be computed by taking the pencil on $\mathbb F_2\times\Aaff^1_t$, with $p_5$ a generic homogeneous polynomial of degree $5$ in two variables.
 The resulting smoothing family is singular at six points along the central fiber, including the node of $C$.
 After blowing them up and normalising, we obtain a genus two curve covering the ribbon two-to-one; the tail of $C$ is attached to a Weierstrass point.
 This appears to be an accident due to the restriction that the smoothing comes from a pencil on $\mathbb F_2$. \end{exa}

 In order to describe semistable tails in complete generality, there is no better way than expressing the problem in terms of existence of a certain piecewise linear function on the dual graph.
+We refer the reader to Sections \ref{sec:PLfun} and \ref{sec:adm} for background and notation.